sunwellup/ShenWei-hugo-academic/content/research-topic/virtual element method/index.md

 ---
 title: Investigation of virtual element method
 summary: Virtual element method (VEM) is considered as as general finite element method because it can used for any arbitrary polygon meshes.
-In this research topic the theoretical basis and application properties of VEM are studied and investigated.
+The main idea of VEM is to project the function in virtual element space (i.e., the space of shape functions) to a polynomial space with predefined order.
 tags:
+- virtual element method
+- Contact problem
+- Elasticity
-- shape and topogy optimization of plane frame
+- small and finite deformations
 date: "2021-08-30T00:00:00Z"

 # Optional external URL for project (replaces project detail page).